 4. Drainage Holes

-Additionally, you can also have built-in drainage trays in your container.
+Additionally, you can also place trays in your container.

-A saucer is a disc placed under the container to catch the excess water that has drained through.
+A saucer is a disc placed under the container to catch the excess drained water.

-Mostly, they are shallow, and you can buy them separately, or they even come together with the container itself.
+Mostly, they are shallow, and you can buy them separately or even come together with the container itself.